Battle of Stoney Creek: Aftermath

-Orders of Battle
+Orders of battle

 Legacy

 Battlefield House remains from the time of the battle, and is a museum located within Battlefield Park.
 They are located very near the site of the battle and, with a knoll across the street where a separate monument stands, comprises Battle of Stoney Creek National Historic Site.
-The park's stone tower, was dedicated exactly 100 years after the battle.
+The park's stone tower was dedicated exactly 100 years after the battle.
 It was unveiled following a signal given by Queen Mary in England, via the transatlantic telegraph cable, and commemorates British soldiers who died in the fight.
 The Gage farm house is also preserved and serves as a museum.
 The battle is re-enacted annually on the weekend closest to 6 June.
 The 2016 event was the 35th such re-enactment.

-The battle is commemorated in the song "Billy Green" from the 1999 album From Coffee House to Concert Hall by the late Canadian folk singer Stan Rogers.
-George Fox also sang "Billy Green" which is on his album, Canadian.
+The battle is commemorated in the song "Billy Green" from the 1999 album From Coffee House to Concert Hall by Canadian folk singer Stan Rogers.
+George Fox also sang "Billy Green", which is on his album Canadian.